MOTUS PRIVACY NOTICE

-If a User would like to review or request changes to his or her information that is collected through a Motus Service (subject to certain exceptions prescribed by law), the User may email [email protected]
+If a User would like to review or request changes to his or her information that is collected through a Motus Service (subject to certain exceptions prescribed by law), the User may email [email protected].

 SOURCES OF INFORMATION

-You may provide us with your personal information voluntarily by using the forms provided on the Motus Services, on our website(s), or by contacting us by phone, email or other means.
+You may provide us with your personal information voluntarily by using the forms provided through the Motus Services, on our website(s), or by contacting us by phone, email or other means.
 This includes, for example, where you provide your personal information to us in order to receive products, information or services from us.

 If you are a User, your employer (a Motus Client) may provide us with your personal information so that we can provide the Motus Services to them.